On the Classification of Two-Dimensional Algebras

 Abstract.
 We provide a clarification of the classification of two-dimensional algebras over an arbitrary base field.
-Using this clarification, we determine the number of non-isomorphic two-dimensional algebras over a finite field.
+In the finite field case, we compute the number of two-dimensional non-isomorphic algebras at least with one non-zero trace.